bphermansson/Emoncms-power-alarm/README.md

 Notifications are sent via NMA, http://www.notifymyandroid.com.
 To use this service, an account is needed.
 This account gives a developer key, which is stored in the file "mydeveloperkey".

+The script can be started from /etc/rc.local by adding these lines to the end of rc.local, before the line "exit 0":

+cd /home/pi/nma/
+python logpower.py &